StephanieWyt/HGCN-JE-JR/README.md

 If you use this model or code, please cite it as follows:

-*Yuting Wu, Xiao Liu, Yansong Feng, Zheng Wang and Dongyan Zhao.
-Jointly Learning Entity and Relation Representations for Entity Alignment.
-In: EMNLP 2019.*
+@inproceedings{wu2019jointly,
+  title={Jointly Learning Entity and Relation Representations for Entity Alignment}, author={Wu, Yuting and Liu, Xiao and Feng, Yansong and Wang, Zheng and Zhao, Dongyan}, booktitle={Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)}, pages={240--249}, year={2019}
+}